 A unique opportunity our program provides to alleviate stress is our in-house gym, complete with Olympic size swimming pool, personal trainers, massage therapist, and wide array of exercise equipment.
 The residents are invited to join the gym free of charge and can continue the free membership for the duration of their residency.

-As Chief Residents, we understand that the residency experience is more than just conferences, research and clinical time.
-We strongly believe that the well being of our residents is a vital part of our program.
-During intern orientation week, we facilitated intern camaraderie and partnership through a trip to the local bowling alley.
+As Chief Resident, I understand that the residency experience is more than just conferences, research and clinical time.
+I strongly believe that the well being of our residents is a vital part of our program.
+During intern orientation week, intern camaraderie and partnership is facilitated through a trip to the local bowling alley.
 Frequently, the resident class will organize outings, soccer games, and resident-attending basketball competitions.
 This provides time away from the hospital to get to know your colleagues and share your interests.

 In addition to the resident organized initiatives, The Department of Medicine hosts social programs throughout the year to promote fellowship amongst our residents.
 Each spring there is a Resident Appreciation Day.
 This is one of our favorite days since all the residents get the day off and call is taken by attendings.
 This day consists of the Resident Skits; where our interns have the opportunity to display their creativity.
 They take turns portraying their experiences, what life is like as a resident and poke fun at faculty members.
 At the end of the year there is a formal Graduation Dinner that is held only for the Department of Internal Medicine.
 This is a time to acknowledge and celebrate the accomplishments that all of the residents have made throughout the year.